electron/i18n/content/current/es-ES/docs/api/system-preferences.md

 const { systemPreferences } = require('electron')

 systemPreferences.promptTouchID('To get consent for a Security-Gated Thing').then(success => {
-  console.log('Te has autenticado exitosamente correctamente con Touch ID!')
+  console.log('You have successfully authenticated with Touch ID!')
 }).catch(err => {
   console.log(err)
 })